peoray/peoray.dev/src/content/blog/github.md

 ---
-title: How to Change a Repository Language on GitHub
+title: How to Change Your Repository's Language on GitHub
-description: Learn how to change Github language.
+description: Learn how to change your repository's language detection on Github.
 date: 2023-04-13
 slug: 'change-language-github'
 path: '/blog/change-language-github'